Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 No configuration was performed manually.
 Automating server configuration in this way has many advantages, such as:

-- Consistency: Simple to complex server configurations can be accurately deployed each time
+- Consistency: Server configurations from simple to complex can be precisely deployed every time
-- Efficiency: Easily-run Ansible playbooks reduce the effort required to build environments and set up applications
+- Efficiency: Easily-run Ansible playbooks reduce the effort required to create multiple environments and set up / update their applications
-- Simplicity: Users can get up to speed and be productive quickly with the tool
+- Simplicity: Users can get up to speed and be productive quickly

-The "02-config-elk-server-with-docker.yml" Ansible playbook performs the following tasks:
+The [ELK server Ansible playbook](./Ansible/02-config-elk-server-with-docker.yml) performs the following tasks:

 - Installs Docker
 - Installs the pip package management system